 Fall and winter are traditionally the toughest seasons for animals that spend the majority of their time outside.
-For farmers there are choices to be made as to just how many and which beef or dairy cattle that they want to carry through the winter.
+For farmers, there are choices to be made as to just how many and which beef or dairy cattle that they want to carry through the winter.
 For the small or hobby farmer this choice may not be as commercially driven as a larger operation.
-Small farm cattle may be special breeds and sometimes even old fashioned sentiment may be a factor.
+Small farm cattle may be special breeds and sometimes, even old fashioned sentiment may be a factor.
 However, there are challenges to be met both practical and financial if your cattle are going to emerge healthy and happy into spring pastures.

-At the very basic level we all have to be able to get out the bad weather or we’re going to be sick.
-Cattle are no exception.
+At the very basic level we all have to be able to get out of the bad weather or we’re going to be sick and cattle are no exception.
 Dairy cattle in particular will be susceptible to getting frozen teats and the resultant loss in milk production will go straight to your bottom line.
 On a practical note, protection from the elements will mean that your cattle will be happier and burn fewer calories, which means that you may not have to feed as much.
 Depending on your climate, adequate shelter can take a variety of forms including:

-The provision of adequate water is absolutely fundamental.
-Eating snow can meet some of your cattle's needs but with a cow's requirement being 14 gallons a day (much more for lactating dairy cattle) and upwards that is a lot of snow.
+The provision of adequate water is absolutely fundamental for cattle.
+Eating snow can meet some of your cattle's needs but cows require 14 gallons of water a day (much more for lactating dairy cattle).
 Aside from that, the energy needed to melt snow is six times that of drinking fresh water and will also lead to a lower body temperature; more calories expended on melting snow will likely mean that you will be feeding more.

 Feed your cattle hay and a supplement formulated to provide a balance of energy, protein, vitamins and minerals.
 Properly formulated supplements will provide more energy than forages.
-In the case of small farms you should have the time to feed smaller amounts and often, thus reducing waste and you can also monitor an individual animal';s intake.
+In the case of small farms you should have the time to feed smaller amounts and often, and you can also monitor an individual animal's intake.
 Consider using feeders for supplements and hay.
-Also, using square bales, if they are available, will allow you to reduce hay wastage.
-Finally, do not forget the mineral needs of your cattle and put out properly designed mineral for the production cycle of the cattle.
+Using square bales will also allow you to reduce hay wastage.
+Finally, do not forget the mineral needs of your cattle and put out properly designed minerals for the production cycle of the cattle.

-Exercise for your cattle is important to their muscular and skeletal health.
-You can get your cattle to move around more by varying the feeding locations and this will also reduce the amount of hoof trimming to do in the colder months; regular hoof trimming will still be necessary however.
+Exercise for your cattle is important to their muscular and skeletal health even in the winter time.
+You can get your cattle to move around more by varying the feeding locations which will also reduce the amount of hoof trimming to do in the colder months, although regular hoof trimming will still be necessary.